evanmurray99/evanmurray99.github.io/README.md

 This step we will setup a repository on GitHub.
 Make sure you are signed in on your GitHub account before moving on.

-1. On the main page of GitHub click the green ***New*** button on the left side of the page located in the "Recent Repositories" tab.
+1. Go to the main page of GitHub
+2. Click the green ***New*** button on the left side of the page located in the "Recent Repositories" tab.
-2. Once on theCreate a new repository page name your repository ***YOUR-USERNAME.github.io***
+3. Once on theCreate a new repository page name your repository ***YOUR-USERNAME.github.io***
 	* 	You do not need to change any of the other settings on this page.
-3. Scroll to the bottom of the page and click the green ***Create repository*** button.
+4. Scroll to the bottom of the page and click the green ***Create repository*** button.

 >Step 1 and Step 4 implement Etter's recommendation of using distributed version control systems.
 Etter's continues by saying it is ideal to store your documentation and source code in the same repository allowing better synchronization between the two.